 Why Adverse Drug Events are a Growing Problem

 The 1992 Prescription Drug User Fee Act requires drug companies to pay “user fees” to fund the FDA in order to accelerate the drug approval process, particularly for smaller firms.
 None of the $7.67 billion in user fees collected from 1993 to 2016 can be used for drug safety or post-marketing surveys, which includes investigating and addressing adverse drug events.

 Elderly patients have a decreased capacity to detoxify the drugs they are taking.
 Drug-to-drug interactions are also an important contributor to adverse drug reactions.
 This makes the aging population vulnerable because of the large number of drugs they are taking.

-- The FDA recently issued a warning that codeine use children that are CYP2D6 ultra-rapid emtabolizers after pediatric surgery may lead to rare, but life-threatening adverse events or death.
+The FDA recently issued a warning that codeine use children that are CYP2D6 ultra-rapid metabolizers after pediatric surgery may lead to rare, but life-threatening adverse events or death.

-- The FDA recently released an analysis of previous studies showing that suicidality doubled in children taking antidepressants compared to a placebo, resulting in a black box warning being added to antidepressants’ required labeling.
-NEJM 351:16 2004
+The FDA released an analysis of previous studies showing that suicidality doubled in children taking antidepressants compared to a placebo, resulting in a black box warning being added to antidepressants’ required labeling.
+(NEJM 351:16 2004).

 While the rate of adverse drug reactions in children is lower than in adults, children with severe medical conditions are the most affected.
 (Drug Safety 27:819 2004).